beaver-factory/rover-ui/README.md

 In this repo, ESLint with TypeScript support is used for linting.
 The current setup uses the Airbnb config with an extra package for TypeScript support ([found here](https://www.npmjs.com/package/eslint-config-airbnb-typescript)) with a few custom rules.
 Any formatting from the config is ignored and left up to Prettier instead.

-To run the linting script, use the command
+The CI workflow is set up to run on a push or pull request to `main`.
+We don't currently have a pre-commit hook, so to check your code will pass the check run the linting script beforehand using the command

 ```
 npm run lint